I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 The new "modern" roses are hardier and more disease resistant,

-so there isn't the same need to keep the centre open for air flow.
+so there isn't the same need to keep the centre open for air flow as in Hybrid Teas or other delicate species roses.

 the new reddish stems (or shoots) growing from the canes.